 But before we get into that, did you know that almost 24% of the study respondents consider credit a taboo topic right up there with their love life, politics, and religion?
 I certainly don't think credit is a taboo topic, in fact, I strongly believe the more informed people are about credit, the better - imagine how many poor financial decisions can be avoided.
 Knowledge is power.
 Now on to the stats.

 Yup, there are quite a number of myths out there that certainly have an impact on credit confidence and proper decision making around the use of credit.
 It's time to dispel them.

 MYTH: 53% Believe paying their cell phone bill builds their credit score

-The Capital One study revealed that over half of the 2300+ people surveyed thinks paying their cell phone bill helps build their credit.
-Unfortunately it does not.
+The Capital One study revealed that over half of the 2300+ people surveyed think paying their cell phone bill helps build their credit.
+Unfortunately, it does not.
 However, if you pay your bill late and become delinquent it will have a negative impact on your credit score.
 So if your focusing is building your credit focus on using a credit card responsibly and paying your balance in full each month.
 Also be sure to stay current with your payments on other loans or outstanding debts you might have.

 MYTH: 52% believe that holding a credit card balance is good for their credit

 Wrong!
 Carrying a balance isn't a great idea.
 Not only will you owe money you will also be paying interest which means the price of whatever you paid for on credit will cost you more money every month that you carry a balance.
 Everyone should strive to pay their credit card bill in full and on time every month to build and protect their credit score.

 MYTH: 31% Think that closing unused credit cards is good for their credit